 - Loaf pan

-- Preheat oven to 350° F. While the oven is pre-heating, mash the bananas with a food processor or mixer.
+- Preheat oven to 350° F. While the oven is pre-heating, mash the bananas with a hand mixer.

 - Add bananas, melted butter, milk, egg, and vanilla to a large mixing bowl and mix ingredients.